tanguybernard/computer-science-knowledge/cloud/AWS_Cloud_Practitioner_Essentials/Additional_Services.md

 AWS Secrets Manager helps you manage, retrieve, and rotate __database credentials__, application credentials, OAuth tokens, __API keys__, and other secrets throughout their lifecycles.
 Many AWS services store and use secrets in Secrets Manager.

+### Amazon Polly (Artificial Intelligence)

+Amazon Polly is a cloud service that converts text into lifelike speech.
+You can use Amazon Polly to develop applications that increase engagement and accessibility.

+## AWS Application Discovery Service (Migration)

+AWS Application Discovery Service helps you plan your migration to the AWS cloud by collecting usage and configuration data about your on-premises servers and databases.